ramos-04/modern-cloud-devops-stack/README.md

 - ***High Availability*** can be configured for the applications, cluster add-ons, AWS services and EKS nodes. ***Pod Disruption Budget*** can be explored.

+- Scaling to ***Millions*** of Users -

+  When we think about scaling to millions of users, usually the first thing that pops in our mind is scaling of the compute(EC2 instances, Lambda, Containers, etc).
+But that's not really the complete game.
+It is just a part of the game.
+We need to consider other different layers of the product architecture as well in terms of scaling.
+To exemplify, we should consider scaling the other layers namely network, load balancer, Database, etc. We need to widen our horizon to covers other scaling areas like below -

+     1. Ensure ***DNS and other networking layers*** are automatic scalable and highly available.
+     2. Ensure ***Load Balancer*** supports out of the box scaling.
+     3. ***Offload static frontend caching data*** from the web instance tier to some object storage like S3 and then set up a CDN like CloudFront on top of it to achieve global caching and other perks.
+     4. Establishing a data caching layer using ***AWS Elastic Cache***.
+     5. Leverage ***read replicas and multi AZ*** automatic scalable databases like AWS RDS, DynamoDB and MongoDB Atlas.
+     6. Setting up ***observability and monitoring*** suites using tools like Prometheus, Grafana, Dynatrace or AWS Xray.
+Monitor the metrics like ***response times*** to identify high latency areas so that you can rectify application slowness and improve the speed of your application.
+     7. Leverage ***AI and ML based solutions*** like AWS DevOps Guru and AWS CodeGuru which can monitor your infrastructure and application code respectively and provide insightful recommendations on how can you reduce application slowness, improve scaling, etc.

 - Tools like ***Kubecost and AWS Compute Optimizer*** can be used to right-size the Kubernetes nodes and resource limits for pods to avoid under-utilization or over-utilization of resources, which will further result in ***cost-saving***.

 - ***AWS EKS Auto Mode*** service can be explored which automates the management of your Kubernetes clusters, including provisioning and scaling compute, storage, and networking resources.
 However, it is important to note that it comes with a cost.